Relintai/pandemonium_engine_docs/modules/layered_tile_maps/using_tilesets.md

 agents can use for pathfinding.

-Lastly, if you use :ref:`doc_2d_lights_and_shadows` or GPUParticles2D, you may also want your TileSet to be able to cast shadows and collide with particles.
+Lastly, if you use :ref:`doc_2d_lights_and_shadows` or GPUParticles2D, you may also want your LayeredTileSet to be able to cast shadows and collide with particles.
-This requires defining occluder polygons for "solid" tiles on the TileSet.
+This requires defining occluder polygons for "solid" tiles on the LayeredTileSet.

-To be able to define collision, navigation and occlusion shapes for each tile, you will need to create a physics, navigation or occlusion layer for the TileSet resource first.
-To do so, select the TileMap node, click the TileSet property value in the inspector to edit it then unfold **Physics Layers** and choose **Add Element**:
+To be able to define collision, navigation and occlusion shapes for each tile, you will need to create a physics, navigation or occlusion layer for the LayeredTileSet resource first.
+To do so, select the LayeredTileMap node, click the LayeredTileSet property value in the inspector to edit it then unfold **Physics Layers** and choose **Add Element**:

 .. figure:: img/using_tilesets_create_physics_layer.webp
    :align: center
-   :alt: Creating a physics layer in the TileSet resource inspector (within the TileMap node)
+   :alt: Creating a physics layer in the LayeredTileSet resource inspector (within the LayeredTileMap node)

-   Creating a physics layer in the TileSet resource inspector (within the TileMap node)
+   Creating a physics layer in the LayeredTileSet resource inspector (within the LayeredTileMap node)

 If you also need navigation support, now is a good time to create a navigation layer:

 .. figure:: img/using_tilesets_create_navigation_layer.webp
    :align: center
-   :alt: Creating a navigation layer in the TileSet resource inspector (within the TileMap node)
+   :alt: Creating a navigation layer in the LayeredTileSet resource inspector (within the LayeredTileMap node)

-   Creating a navigation layer in the TileSet resource inspector (within the TileMap node)
+   Creating a navigation layer in the LayeredTileSet resource inspector (within the LayeredTileMap node)

 If you need support for light polygon occluders, now is a good time to create an occlusion layer:

 .. figure:: img/using_tilesets_create_occlusion_layer.webp
    :align: center
-   :alt: Creating an occlusion layer in the TileSet resource inspector (within the TileMap node)
+   :alt: Creating an occlusion layer in the LayeredTileSet resource inspector (within the LayeredTileMap node)

-   Creating an occlusion layer in the TileSet resource inspector (within the TileMap node)
+   Creating an occlusion layer in the LayeredTileSet resource inspector (within the LayeredTileMap node)

 .. note::